Best Laptop Sleeve of 2020

 Our biggest hang-up with this one had to do with fit.
 We found it to be a bit baggy for the recommended laptop.
 We tested the 14-Inch case with a 14-Inch Macbook and found there to be almost an inch and a half of extra room inside the case, allowing space for the computer to slide around inside.

 The Tomtoc 360 Protective sleeve is just that — extremely protective.
-This one is much like our Editors' Choice award winner, the JETech, but slightly bulkier and arguably more durable.
+This one is much like our Editors' favorite, the JETech, but slightly bulkier and arguably more durable.
 Its polyester material sheds water very effectively, and the case is lined with a textured, soft foam that provides impressive impact resistance.
 Overall, this is a very well-made case that is built to last.
 Because of this, it comes at a slightly higher price than some of the other options listed here.
 If longevity is a concern, then this is a good investment.

 Because it is so burly and well made, the Tomtoc is also a bit bulkier than the rest.
 This case is substantially wider than a lot of comparable products.
 Overall, the sleeve's dimensions make it a baggy fit for the claimed laptop size its designed for.
 For some, this may not be an issue, but for us, it was a bit annoying to have the laptop sliding around inside.